 Key Facts

-• Over the ten-year period from 2012 to 2022, Year 10 to Year 12 apparent retention for Aboriginal and Torres Strait Islander students has increased, with a net rise of 3.1 percentage points since 2012.
-For non-Indigenous students, apparent retention rates were the same in 2012 and 2022.
-This has resulted in a narrowing of the gap between apparent retention rates of Aboriginal and Torres Strait Islander students and non-Indigenous students by 3.1 percentage points.
+• Between 2013 and 2023, Year 10 to Year 12 apparent retention for Aboriginal and Torres Strait Islander students was net unchanged, at 55.8% in 2013 and 2023.
+Among non-Indigenous students, apparent retention rates decreased by 1.8 percentage points over this period, leading to a narrowing of the gap between Aboriginal and Torres Strait Islander and non-Indigenous students.

 Notes and caveats